TharunKorivi/Ml_Lab/README.md

 3. Explore each week's lab in its respective folder.

----

 ## 📚 Prerequisites

-* Basic understanding of Python
+- Basic understanding of Python
-* Jupyter Notebook installed
+- Jupyter Notebook installed
-* Required Python libraries for implementing ML algorithms
+- Install required python libraries for ml algorithm implementation

+## ✨ Goals

+- Understand and apply ML algorithms from scratch and using libraries
+- Visualize and interpret model performance
+- Build a foundation for advanced ML and AI applications